actal7/supermarket_simulation/README.md

 # SuperMarket Simulation Homework Project

 This is a simple simulation meant to determine the optimal number of employees required to serve a supermarket with certain parameters.

+# notes

+Using both window event listeners and [worker].onmessage event listeners to avoid pollution where possible